 For a more detailed walkthrough of the download process, see [Download Installation Media](#) in the pfSense Software Documentation.

 The image to download for this device is:

 'netgate-installer-amd64.img.gz'

-2.5.2 Prepare Installation Media
+2.2.2 Prepare Installation Media

 Next, write the installation image to a USB memstick.

 See also:

 Locating the image and writing it to a USB memstick is covered in detail under [Writing Flash Drives](#).
-2.5.3 Connect to the Console The installation process is interactive and utilizes the console.
+2.2.3 Connect to the Console The installation process is interactive and utilizes the console.
 Follow the directions under [Connect to the console](#) to configure and use the console.
-2.5.4 Boot the Installation Media Insert the memstick into an open USB port and boot the device. --- Note: If the device does not automatically boot from USB, restart the device again and press F2 when prompted to start the boot selection menu, then select the USB drive. --- 2.5.5 Determine Target Drive During the installation process the installer will prompt to select a target drive.
+2.2.4 Boot the Installation Media Insert the memstick into an open USB port and boot the device.
+In most cases the BIOS will automatically attempt to boot from USB when starting up.
+If it does not, check the console for a key to press for a boot menu or to enter the BIOS setup to change boot priorities such that it prefers to boot from USB storage.
+2.2.5 Determine Target Drive During the installation process the installer will prompt to select a target drive.
 The installer will then write pfSense® Plus to the chosen drive.
-In most cases a device will have only one potential target drive. - On devices with only MMC storage, the only choice is 'mmc0'. - On devices with only NVMe storage, the only choice is 'nda0'. - On devices with multiple drives take care to choose the correct intended target. --- Tip: If the device contains NVMe storage ('nda0'), such as a MAX variant, that is the optimal choice. --- - USB storage devices appear as 'daX' where 'X' is a device number, such as 'da1'.
-The device number may shift depending on the order in which the OS probes USB devices or the order in which they are inserted while the OS is running. --- Note: The installation media is also a USB drive, but the installer does not offer its own disk as a target drive. --- 2.5.6 Install pfSense Plus Software The installer will automatically launch and present several options.
-On Netgate appliances, choosing 'Enter' for the default options will complete the installation process in most cases. --- Tip: There are options on the Welcome screen of the installer which can recover configuration data from a previous installation or from a USB drive. --- See also:
+In most cases a device will have only one potential target drive.
+On devices with multiple drives, take care to choose the correct intended target.
+In some cases a device may have two identical drives which can be used as a mirror in ZFS, so both would be selected.
+However, certain devices have internal storage (e.g. eMMC) and add-on storage such as SATA, mSATA, M.2 SATA, or NVMe drives.
+In those cases the correct choice is nearly always the add-on storage.
+USB storage devices appear as 'daX' where 'X' is a device number, such as 'da1'.
+The device number may shift depending on the order in which the OS probes USB devices or the order in which they are inserted while the OS is running.
+Note: The installation media is also a USB drive, but the installer does not offer its own disk as a target drive.
+2.2.6 Install pfSense Plus Software The installer will automatically launch and present several options.
+On Netgate appliances, choosing 'Enter' for the default options will complete the installation process in most cases.
+Tip: There are options on the Welcome screen of the installer which can recover configuration data from a previous installation or from a USB drive.
+See also: